bigcode-project/bigcodebench/README.md

 * ✨ **Precise evaluation & ranking**: See [our leaderboard](https://wildcodebench.github.io/leaderboard.html) for latest LLM rankings before & after rigorous evaluation.
 * ✨ **Pre-generated samples**: WildCode accelerates code intelligence research by open-sourcing [LLM-generated samples](#-LLM-generated-code) for various models -- no need to re-run the expensive benchmarks!

+### Main Differences from EvalPlus

+We inherit the design of the EvalPlus framework, which is a flexible and extensible evaluation framework for code generation tasks.
+However, WildCode has the following differences:
+* Execution Environment: The execution environment in WildCode is less bounded than EvalPlus to support tasks with diverse library dependencies.
+* Test Evaluation: WildCode relies on `unittest` for evaluating the generated code, which is more suitable for the test harness in WildCodeBench.

 ## 🔥 Quick Start